 Noise cancellation for at-home agents

-- at-home agents, Noise Cancellation, noise in home office
+- at-home agents, contact center, home office

 In today’s world, an increasing number of employees are working from their home-office.
 Few of the advantages of this work model are: reducing cost on infrastructure and shared work spaces, minimizing geographic limitations and saving commute time.
 There are many organizations that appreciate the advantages of such work model and encourage it.
 Following are few organizations that extensively adopt this work model:

 - Call centers that increase the number of their at-home agents.

 - Education institutes that encourage teachers to give remote lessons from their home offices.

 In few of our recent posts, we have discussed the ambient noise that exists in shared work spaces and the need for innovative technology to remove it from business calls.
 For example we have discussed noise cancellation in call centers.
 Does the same problem of ambient noise also appear in home offices?
 If so, could the same noise reduction technology be used in home offices?

 Ambient noise in home offices

 With regards to the first question, the answer is usually positive.
 In many cases home offices are simply a desk that is located in the corner of the living room or in the optimal case this desk would be placed in a dedicated room.
 In either way, the home is not dedicated to work only.
 There are other people living and playing at the same home.
 As a result, the employee taking business calls from home, is most likely to have typical domestic ambient noise like: TV playing, children shouting, mowing grass in the backward and dog barking.
 As opposed to share work spaces in this case the ambient noise is not generated by co-workers but usually by other family members.
 Is there a difference?
 Would the same noise reduction technology work in the case of home office?

 Following is a short recap on the noise reduction technology we have discussed in previous posts.
 This technology has the following two main components: